alexjx/Deepseek-R1-with-Realtime-Thinking-Preview/README.md

 # Deepseek R1 Manifold Pipe with Real-Time Thinking

+This has changed to align with the distilled <think></think> tags which the upstream is handling natively.

 **Adapted code from CoppingEthan**

 - Add time tracking for the thinking process of Deepseek R1.